 English courts may also declare a contract void where that contract has been entered into as a result of an abuse of a relationship of trust and confidence between the two parties (e.g. solicitor/client or trustee/beneficiary).

 The doctrine of undue influence is driven by the nature of the relationship between the parties, and so, save in relation to banks (who may be the beneficiary of a guarantee by a wife of her husband’s debts), is of limited application in a commercial context.
-However, if a relationship of trust and confidence does exist between contracting parties, the current crisis may give rise to more contracts and more variations that parties seek to set aside.
+However, if a relationship of trust and confidence does exist between contracting parties, the economic effects of more than a year of Government restrictions may give rise to more contracts and more variations that parties seek to set aside.
 Parties to such contracts would do well to ensure that the other party is independently advised in relation to any variation in order to minimise the risk of the contract being set-aside as we return to some sort of normality.

 Remedies for Duress and Undue Influence